 The Liberation: Of course, yeah!
 I’m jealous! (laughs) your album contains many autobiographical songs how do you feel when you write about things that happened in your life?
 What do you feel when you actually bring them on stage and in front of the audience?

-- Ian Hooper: I think it’s important to write about you know personal events at times, not constantly.
-But you know, it’s a good way to kinda let out feelings for me, I guess especially but you know it’s a very personal experience as well you know you sing about things that are close to you or events that have happened to you in the past and not necessarily like, you know, just songs that you want people to just listen to and not really think about.
+- Ian Hooper: I think it’s important to write about personal events at times, not constantly.
+But you know, it’s a good way to kinda let out feelings for me, I guess especially but it’s a very personal experience as well, you sing about things that are close to you or events that have happened to you in the past and not necessarily like, you know, just songs that you want people to just listen to and not really think about.
 We like to write music that up until now people can kind of take time and absorb.
-You know when we play our own headlines tour it’s a really great feeling cause all the people are there for you they’ve already tried to understand the songs and they feel it with you so our shows are kind of like a nice little trip together with the audience when we play.
-At festivals it can be good or bad you know, like some people really just like the positive energy in the songs, or what some of them mean, but you know a lot of people are just there to get really drunk and you know pass out in the sunshine
+When we play our own headlines tour it’s a really great feeling cause all the people are there for you they’ve already tried to understand the songs and they feel it with you so our shows are kind of like a nice little trip together with the audience when we play.
+At festivals it can be good or bad you know, like some people really just like the positive energy in the songs, or what some of them mean, but a lot of people are just there to get really drunk and you know pass out in the sunshine

 - Claudio Donzelli: (laughs) Party!

 - Ian Hooper: So I don’t think we make your typical festival party songs.
 Some really work well at festivals we really like playing festival.
 I think generally we’re a good festival band.
 But we don’t play a lot of our slower songs or intimate songs on stage at festivals.
 You know there’s a time and place for everything.